peirong26/peirong26.github.io/static/content/misc.md

 ---

 ## A little history ~
-I was born in Ganzhou, Jiangxi, China.
+I was born in Ganzhou, China, in the year of Ox.
 My hometown is well-known for its hundred-year old banyan trees (榕树) along the Gan River.
 Banyan's seeds typically germinate in a crack and their roots seek out water deep underground.
 This is where my first name "沛榕" came from, with my parents' wish for me to keep eyes on the stars, while feet on the ground.

 ## About color ~
 Green is always my favorite color.
 I realized it since I was a little girl, and there is no second choice in my mind.